The only ratings agency that combines the broadest coverage, strictest independence, complete objectivity, high ethics, and a commitment to safety.

 Layer 4.
-Two grades: (1) the Tech/Adoption Grade which evaluates the long-term potential of each cryptocurrency and (2) a shorter-term Risk/Reward Grade based on market price patterns
+Two grades: (1) the Tech/Adoption Grade which evaluates the long-term potential of each cryptocurrency and (2) a shorter-term Market Performance Grade based on market price patterns.

 Layer 5.
-The overall Weiss Crypto Rating, using a complex algorithm to combine the Tech/Adoption Grade and Risk/Reward Grade
+The overall Weiss Crypto Rating, using a complex algorithm to combine the Tech/Adoption Grade and Market Performance Grade.

 Disclosure of Model Components